-Services provided by an Authorised Payment Institution License in Ireland
+List of services provided by a Payment Institution Licence in Ireland

-An Authorised Payment Institution license in Ireland enables the license holder to offer a number of services:
+A Payment Institution licence in Ireland enables the licence holder to offer a number of services:

 The Central Bank of Ireland regulates firms that provide regulated services, including, payment services, electronic money, lending and investment services.

-If you wish to provide payment services in Ireland, such as payment processing or money remittance, you will require an Authorised Payment Institution license from the Irish regulator, namely, the Central Bank of Ireland.
+If you wish to provide payment services in Ireland, such as payment processing or money remittance, you will require a Payment Institution licence from the Irish regulator, namely, the Central Bank of Ireland.

-Advantages of obtaining an Authorised Payment Institution license in Ireland
+Advantages of obtaining a Payment Institution licence in Ireland

 - Top 15 most innovative countries in the world.